Ryan-Doolittle/Server-Selector/README.md

    - Download the `ServerSelector.exe` file.

 2. **Installation**:
-   - Place `ServerSelector.exe` into your SPT (Server Performance Tool) root folder.
+   - Place `ServerSelector.exe` into your SPT root folder.

 3. **Running the Application**:
    - Double-click `ServerSelector.exe` to launch the application.